gkouziik/eslint-plugin-security-node/docs/rules/detect-option-unsafe-in-serialize-javascript-npm-package.md

 ### How does this HTML Injection Attack work in practice?

-Let's say we have a node.js webapp.
+Let's say we have a node.js web app.
 We’re running express.js and using ejs for our templating language.
 We’re fetching the name url param and injecting it into the ejs template.